-These issues may actually be more relevant to the advanced industrial societies of United States, Western Europe and Japan than to Latin America.
+These issues may actually be more relevant to the advanced industrial societies of United States, Western Europe and Japan than to the still developing world.
+Take for example the North and South of the Western Hemisphere.
 Post-industrial society in the North has entailed the movement of traditional manufacturing abroad and led in Mexico, Central America, and the Caribbean to economies which more closely resemble those in which traditional labor standards were relevant.
-This is probably less true in the Southern parts of the continent, but even there transition has been less dramatic than in the advanced industrial countries.
+This is probably less true in the more southern countries of Latin America, but even there transition has been less dramatic than in the advanced industrial countries.
 By the same token, the historic pressures for state intervention to protect workers against market pressures remain much stronger in Latin America.
 Thus, while the decline of the Soviet Union and the communist parties has reduced the threat of class warfare and revolution, civil unrest and class conflict still are very real concerns in much of Latin America, and have been powerful forces promoting the revival of labor market regulation, most notably in Chile and central America (e.g., Guatemala), but in much of the rest of the continent as well.
 Similarly, Catholic ideology remains an important factor, perhaps most interestingly in Mexico where it was the guiding ideology of reforms in the Ministry of Labor under the PAN, albeit not enough to overcome the generally laissez faire bias of that regime.

 Still the technical case for labor inspection as part of a broader economic policy would provide a new justification for labor standards.
-It would be strengthened by a more deliberate approach to the management of labor inspection, by a greater emphasis on the pedagogical and entrepreneurial functions of the service, and by drawing upon and extending the scholarly literature on the relationship between production processes, business practices and labor standards which we reviewed in preceding section.
+That case would be strengthened by a more deliberate approach to the management of labor inspection, by a greater emphasis on the pedagogical and entrepreneurial functions of the service, and by drawing upon and extending the scholarly literature on the relationship between production processes, business practices and labor standards which we reviewed in preceding section.